felixbrock/cito-data-docs/docs/overview/getting-started.md

 **Great to meet you!
 Get [started now](https://citodata.com/pricing).**

 We are happy to help in case of any questions!
-Please send us an email at felix@citodata.com.
+Please send an email to felix@citodata.com.

-Easily connect to your tool stack via our pre-built [dbt](../connections/dbt), [Snowflake](../connections/snowflake), [Slack](../connections/slack) and [Looker](../connections/looker) integrations.
+Easily connect to your tool stack using our no-code [Github](../connections/github), [Snowflake](../connections/snowflake), [Slack](../connections/slack) and  [BI tool (Mode, Tableau)](../connections/bi-tools) integrations.

 ![Cito Data Integrations](./img/integrations.png)

-Enjoy distributed data observability powered by column-level lineage.
+Enjoy powerful, actionable and flexible data observability!
+Please note that Cito is currently in beta.